 331 Social Activists Inspired by the Bible

 In this course students trace the religious origins of ideas that have inspired global leaders to engage issues of social justice in the world.
 The activists typically including Moses Coady, Martin Luthr King Jr., Mother Theresa, Abraham Joshua Heschel, Oscar Romero, Charlotte Keys, SueZann Bosler, Helen Prejean, Jim Zwerg, Jim Corbett, John Dear, Shane Claiborne, Daniel Berrigan, Roy Bourgeois, Robin Harper, Willima Wilberforce, Desmond Tutu, Tommy Douglas, Dorothy Day, and Dietrich Bonhoeffer.
 Three credits.
-Not offered 2024-2025.
+Offered 2025-2026.

 333 Religion, Violence and Peace